 However, an arm-chair quarterback has not been in the game.
 They are not on the field.
 They are simply watching the game from their couch or their chair.

-Likewise, friends, family members and other attorneys who are not in the case are not in the game.
+Likewise, friends, family members, and other attorneys who are not in the case are not in the game.
 They likely do not know all the facts.
 They likely do not know what was said in court.
-They might not know the exact issues that hang up settlement.
+They might not know the exact issues that hang up a settlement.